About

 3. Vanilla diplomat cream (vanilla pastry cream + cream chantilly).
 This tastes like a melt in your mouth vanilla ice cream but lighter and not cold.

-4. Chocolate diplomat cream (chocolate pastry cream + cream Chantilly).
-This tastes like a light, melt in your mouth chocolate ice cream and not cold.
+4. Chocolate diplomat cream (chocolate pastry cream + cream chantilly).
+This tastes like a light, melt in your mouth chocolate ice cream, but not cold.

 You have 2 ways of filling these classic eclairs.